ShipStation can send two types of customer notification emails to your customers:

 Orders that have already imported will not be affected by this change.
 To change the template used by orders that have already imported, follow the instructions in the next section: Apply Templates to Individual Orders.

-Select the desired template from the drop-down menu.
+In the Orders Template area, select the email template from the drop-down menu.

-Select the orders you wish to apply the new template to in the grid.
+Select the orders from the Orders Grid to apply the template to.